cavra/Tumble-Rumble/README.md

 ## Project Summary

-**Multiplayer Game** is the second programming assignment for CSCE 315 at Texas A&M.
+This group project is the second programming assignment for CSCE 315 at Texas A&M. It is a multiplayer game developed in HTML5.
+For more details, see the links below.

 ## Members